Overview

 I researched and wrote eight topical reports on the state of cancer care in Russia, Belarus, Ukraine, Georgia, Armenia, Uzbekistan, Kyrgyzstan, and Azerbaijan for Glaxo Smith Kleine as a Consultant for International SOS.

-Social and Cultural Aspects of Infectious Diseases
+Social and Cultural Aspects

 Women’s Role in the Prevention of Dengue Using Environmental Management Methods

-My interest in the behavioural and social aspects of infectious disease prevention inspired me to conduct a study of the ways in which women’s environmental management practices in the global south have contributed to Dengue prevention.
-They achieve this through eliminating the stagnant water sources that its primary vector carrier, Aedes mosquitoes (the Aedes aegypti and Aedes albopictus) who carry and transmit the virus to humans, lay their eggs and breed.
+My interest in the behavioural and social aspects of infectious disease prevention inspired me to study the ways in which women’s environmental management practices in the global south have contributed to Dengue prevention.
+They achieved this through eliminating the stagnant water sources that its primary vector carrier, Aedes mosquitoes (the Aedes aegypti and Aedes albopictus) who carry and transmit the virus to humans, lay their eggs and breed.
 These mosquitoes, which are usually found in tropical and subtropical regions, bite infected people and then transmit the virus on to others through subsequent bites.
 Drawing on my anthropological training, I performed a qualitative meta-synthesis of descriptive and ethnographic studies to analyse the practices that women use, the challenges they face when carrying out this low-cost, highly effective method of disease prevention, and the particular enablers/barriers as linked to their gender.
 This work was published in the International Journal for Equity in Health in 2022.
 You can read it for free here.

-Covid-19 and Growing Awareness of the Role of Human Factors in Infectious Disease Prevention
+Covid-19 and Growing Awareness of the Role of

 The Covid-19 pandemic brought the social and cultural nature of infectious disease transmission and prevention to light.
 Whether a disease is spread via contact (direct and/or indirect), droplet, or is airborne, vector-borne or common vehicle-borne (food, medication, intravenous fluid, or equipment that transmits infection to multiple hosts), it is inevitably linked to contact between humans or humans and animals or products and equipment that humans use.